Danboruya/ubuntu-mecab/README.md

 # ubuntu-mecab

 ## Description
-This repository is dockerfile for mecab/cabocha on ubuntu.
+This repository is dockerfile for mecab/cabocha.
+This container's base-image is Ubuntu16.04.

 ## Requirements
 You need to some following archives.